 Prevent your pets from damaging the floor.
-If your cat or dogwalks around the house with untrimmed nails there will be scratches everywhere in the long run.
-Less permanent but just as annoying, keep their paws clean so they don’t carry the muck it.
+If your cat or dog walks around the house with untrimmed nails there will be scratches everywhere in the long run.
+Less permanent but just as annoying, keep their paws clean so they don’t carry the muck in.

 Clean stains as soon as they happen.
 If you let the stain, spill or spot dry, it will be more difficult to clean afterwards and force you to scratch harder when you do.
-It is also better to use a floor cleaner specialized on your type of wood you have.
+It is also better to use a floor cleaner specialized for the type of wood you have.

 Polish every few months.
 Polishing renews the shine and protection of your hardwood floors and gives it a fresh look.
 It will help fill-out the microscopic scratches on the finishing, and it is a lot easier and cheaper than refinishing.

 Refinish every few years.
 For those who want to provide top care and protection, a refinishing is advised every 3 to 5 years.
 This completely removes the old finishing, so any scratch and mark will be completely gone.
 Your floor will literally be as good as new.